The Confessions of Nat Turner: Literary significance and criticism

 Despite defenses by notable African-American authors Ralph Ellison and James Baldwin, the novel was strongly criticized by many African Americans.
-Styron's portrayal of a legendary black resistance leader as a reluctant warrior who bumbles every attack and fumbles his way to total defeat generated enormous resentment.
-No less offensive to many black readers was the narrator's flattering portrayal of many of the novel's slaveowners, such as the "saintly" Samuel Turner.
-The character of Margaret Whitehead, in particular, seemed to enrage black readers, as she is permitted to flirt with Nat and chatter on endlessly about her love for poor downtrodden blacks while remaining sunnily unaware of her slave-owning status.
-For much of the novel, Nat sighs over the slim, virginal blonde like a love-struck adolescent, while showing little or no interest in women of his race.
+Styron's portrayal of the legendary black resistance leader was considered unfair.
+Turner was hardly a reluctant warrior.
+He showed considerable military acumen despite his lack of formal training, yet the book did not cleanly focus on this element of his character.
+This generated resentment.
+Offensive also to many black readers was a flattering portrayal of the novel's slaveowners, such as "saintly" Samuel Turner; the character of Margaret Whitehead raised particular criticism.
+Historical evidence of a flirtatious relationship between her and Turner has yet to be unearthed.

 Issues of class divided readers as well.
-While the white slaveowners in the novel, especially the wealthy ones, are represented as generous, courteous, and decent, poor whites are held up to ridicule as simpletons and deviants.
-Turner and his supporters (particularly the scene-stealing, scenery-chewing madman Will, who many readers saw as a thinly disguised version of black rock and roll pioneer Little Richard) are caricatured as disturbed, monstrous figures.
+The white slaveowners in the novel, especially the wealthy ones, are represented as generous, courteous, and decent, but poor whites are held up to ridicule as simpletons and deviants.
+Turner and his supporters (particularly Will, who many readers saw as a thinly disguised version of black rock and roll pioneer Little Richard) are caricatured as disturbed, monstrous figures.
 Nat and his rival Will are both continually shown fantasizing about sexually assaulting white women.
+Historically, however, though opportunities to actually commit such acts would naturally have presented themselves, no such thing is known to have ever taken place, evidence of a human decency on Nat Turner's part and discipline of a proper military sort on the part of his comrades.
 Critics took issue with Styron using the "myth of the black rapist", as portraying black men as prone to sexual violence against white women.
 Suspected sexual assault was a longstanding racist stereotype used as rhetorical justification for lynching black men.

 To address these concerns, ten black intellectuals wrote essays criticizing the work, collected in William Styron's Nat Turner: Ten Black Writers Respond (1968).
 Elsewhere, historian Eugene D. Genovese defended Styron's right to imagine Turner as a fictional character.

 In 1968, despite protests against the novel, Styron's work won critical acclaim and the Pulitzer Prize for Fiction.